ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 Metrics-server allows us to perform resource queries against the cluster.
 Commands like `kubectl top pods` allow us to diagnose resource constraints.

 ## Nginx-ingress
 A vital component in the cluster.
-The Nginx-ingress controlle is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
+The Nginx-ingress controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's /ingresses endpoint for updates to the Ingress resource.
 Its job is to satisfy requests for Ingresses.

 ## Prometheus
 We utilise [Prometheus-Operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator) to deploy Prometheus onto the Cloud Platform.
 Once installed a `DaemonSet` of exporters is deployed scraping metrics from across the cluster.
 Grafana and AlertManager are also deployed as part of this chart along with relevant proxies.